Site deploys overview

 To match an unrecognized author with an existing team member:

-2. Select Further action required then select Match with existing team member.
+Next, use the Further action required drop-down menu to select Approve and match with existing team member.

 # Add a non-team member as a Git Contributor